 The 2004 Perseid Meteor Shower

-Meteoroids in space since the Civil War
+Meteoroids in space since the Civil War will spice up

 this summer's Perseid meteor shower.